 Canon has been a respected brand in cameras for decades, and they continue to produce outstanding products for beginner, enthusiast, and professional photographers.

 Although most known for its DSLRs, Canon has stormed into mirrorless over the past few years with its EOS M and EOS R lines.
 These cameras offer the same image quality and many similar features of its DSLR line in smaller, lighter bodies.
-Canon’s mirrorless cameras still have some growing up to do, which is the why the 5D Mark IV, a DSLR, is still our top pick.
+Canon’s mirrorless cameras still have some growing up to do, which is the why the, a DSLR with a fast and precise autofocus system, is still our top pick.
 However, mirrorless is the future, and we doubt it will be long before a Canon EOS R camera supplants the mighty 5D.

 At a glance